-An explanation of the main regular events listed on our monthly calendar.
+An explanation of events listed on our calendar

-Sojong: This is a special practice for ordained people (monks and nuns).
+This is a special practice for ordained people only (monks and nuns).